sverweij/dependency-cruiser/doc/options-reference.md

 > :shell: there is no command line equivalent for this

-This options is _deprecated_ as per version 9.21.3; it's not necessary anymore as detection now happens automatically (_enhanced_resolve_ supports it out of the box.)
+This option is _deprecated_ as per version 9.21.3; it's not necessary anymore as detection now happens automatically (_enhanced_resolve_ supports it out of the box.)